Chart Color Schemes

 Waroona faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 8.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 6.4%, followed by graduate diplomas (1.1%) and postgraduate qualifications (0.8%).
-Trade and technical skills are prominent, with 43.6% of residents aged 15+ holding vocational credentials - advanced diplomas (8.5%) and certificates (35.1%).
+The area's university qualification rate is 8.3%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 6.4%, followed by graduate diplomas (1.1%) and postgraduate qualifications (0.8%).
+Vocational credentials are prevalent, with 43.6% of residents aged 15+ holding them, including advanced diplomas (8.5%) and certificates (35.1%).
+Educational participation is high, with 26.4% of residents currently enrolled in formal education: 10.5% in primary, 8.6% in secondary, and 1.8% pursuing tertiary education.

-Educational participation is high, with 26.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.4% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 8.6% in secondary education, and 1.8% pursuing tertiary education.

 Frequently Asked Questions - Education